-The particular choice of the space of "smearing functions" $\mathcal{S}$ does not carry physical significance, so there is a degree of flexibility.
-On the one hand, the space should be large enough that the QFT can be used to model interesting situations; on the other hand, the functions should be regular enough that any required additional structures are well-defined.
+There is a degree of flexibility, within limits, in the choice of the space of ``smearing functions'' $\mathcal{S}$: the space should be large enough that the QFT can be used to model interesting situations, but the functions should be regular enough that any required additional structures are well-defined.
 On the other hand, the Hermitian form $D$ which appears in the CCR/CAR is the source of a theory's physical content.
-In standard models, $D$ is related to a symplectic (in the bosonic case) or Euclidean (in the fermionic case) inner product structure on the space of "classical" solutions to the equations of motion, but we will work directly with the Hermitian structure.
+In standard models, $D$ is related to a symplectic (in the bosonic case) or Euclidean (in the fermionic case) inner product structure on the space of ``classical'' solutions to the equations of motion, but we will work directly with the Hermitian structure.